Join our mailing list to stay informed!

 How Does a Default Get Listed on my Credit File?

-If you have a bill due date approaching and you know you won’t be able to pay it on time, call your creditor and try to put a payment arrangement in place.
-They understand that things don’t always go to plan and are quite happy to help.
+If your bill due date is approaching and you know you won’t be able to pay it on time, contact your creditor to arrange a payment plan.
+Many creditors are willing to help.

 After the Default, What Happens Next?

-Once a default has been marked on your credit file it will stay there for 5 years.
-Even if you pay the overdue amount in full, it will remain on your credit file, but be marked as paid.
+Once a default is on your credit file, it stays there for 5 years.
+Even if you pay the overdue amount, it will remain on your record but be marked as paid.

 Let’s Make a Plan